ACE inhibitors and ARBs typically cause fewer severe side effects than older blood pressure medication classes.

 Beta-blockers slow heart rate and reduce the heart's pumping force, effectively lowering blood pressure.
 Unfortunately, they can also cause significant fatigue, exercise intolerance, and sexual dysfunction.
 In diabetic patients, beta-blockers may mask symptoms of low blood sugar, creating potentially dangerous situations.

-ARBs consistently demonstrate the lowest discontinuation rates due to side effects, with only 2-3% of patients stopping treatment annually because of intolerable symptoms.
+ARBs consistently show the lowest discontinuation rates due to side effects, with only 2-3% of patients stopping treatment annually because of intolerable symptoms.
 Medications like losartan, valsartan, and olmesartan provide excellent blood pressure control with minimal impact on daily activities.
-Most patients tolerate these medications well, experiencing only mild, temporary dizziness during the first few weeks of treatment.
+Most patients tolerate ARBs well, experiencing only mild, temporary dizziness during the first few weeks.
+This makes ARBs the blood pressure medication class with the least side effects for the broadest range of patients.

 ACE inhibitors rank second in tolerability, with the dry cough being their primary limitation.
 For the 85-90% of patients who don't develop this side effect, ACE inhibitors offer excellent long-term tolerability with additional benefits for heart and kidney protection.
 Many healthcare providers try ACE inhibitors first due to their proven track record and lower cost.